KosmX/java-toolchains/README.md

 > artifact id: `vector3d`
 > version: `1.0.0`

-> The solution is in `solutions` branch, check it only if you stuck!
+> The [solution](https://github.com/KosmX/java-toolchains/blob/1ed7fb8440a517b0015edd7210390336e8ab7224/gradle-project/build.gradle#L22) is in `solution` branch, check it only if you stuck!

 Now, test it!
 ```java